fasalmhd14/Power-BI---Shield-Insurance-Market-Analysis/README.md

 **Function - Marketing**

+An unguided project which i completed as part of the Virtual Internship of Data Analytics BootCamp with [Codebasics](https://codebasics.io/)

 This objective of this project was to perform data analysis on the transactional dataset of Shield Insurance Company and report the key findings related to **Customer segments, Sales Channels, Product preferences etc** to the Management.